ucsb-cs48-s20/project-s0-t1-budget/README.md

 User Roles:
   * There will be one user role which is the person that enters their spending and income data.
+  * Admins can see anonymous data to compute averages for people who wish to see and agree to share their info.

 Permission:
   * Users should be able to decide if they want to send their budgeting data to other people and what types of data they want to send.